joetta25/BlackRock/readme.md

 2. Create a Docker image with an identifiable tag/title
 ```
 docker build -t BlackRock:v1 .

+# or

+docker build -t [yourusername]/blackrock .

+#blackrock is lowercase because Docker will yell at you if it isn't
 ```
 ### This tag value should be incremented to depict distict versions of the application